Conveyancing - First time buyer - Moving home - Buying a home

 Also, many mortgage lenders want proof of building insurance before they give you the money.
 Start looking for and comparing building insurance policies early to avoid last-minute rushes.

-By taking care of your insurance needs ahead of time, you can stop delays at the end of the conveyancing process.
-You will also feel better knowing that you are completely covered when you exchange contracts.
-Find out more about home insurance.
+By taking care of your insurance needs ahead of time, you can stop delays at the end of the conveyancing process, helping you to complete quickly.

-Step 9: Regularly follow up for updates
+Step 9: Regularly follow up with your conveyancer or solicitor for updates

 The conveyancing process can seem confusing.
 Don't hesitate to ask your conveyancer and estate agent for regular updates.
 Plan to check in with them by email or phone.
 This will help you know how your transaction is going.